Nina Stojanović: Juniors

 Stojanovic is a former junior world No. 17 (achieved April 2013), she won three singles and ten doubles junior titles in total.
 She made her ITF Junior Circuit debut at the Grade-4 Malta U18 ITF Junior Tournament in March 2010 at the age of 13.
 In August 2010, she made her doubles debut at the Slovenian Junior Open.
 She played her last junior tournament at the European Summer Cups (girls) in August 2014.

-In June 2011, she won her first ITF title at the Grade-5 Podgorica Open in singles, while in doubles she reached the final.
+In June 2011, she won her first ITF junior title at the Grade-5 Podgorica Open in singles, while in doubles she reached the final.
 After that, she won her first doubles title at the Grade-4 Carthago Cup.
 The following year she reached the final of the Grade-3 Ozerov Cup in Moscow, and won the title in doubles.
 In July 2012, she won Grade 1 Mediterranee Avenir in Casablanca in doubles.
 In November 2012, she reached quarterfinals of the Grade-1 Yucatan Cup, where she lost to Marcela Zacarías.
 In December 2012, she made her debut at the Orange Bowl, but lost in the first round in singles, and in the second round in doubles.

 In January 2013, she won Grade-2 Slovak Junior Open, defeating Maria Marfutina in the final.
 There she also won the title in doubles.
 She followed this with the quarterfinal of the Grade-1 Czech International Junior Indoor Championships and the semifinal of the Grade-2 ITF Junior Circuit tournament in Monastir, Tunisia.
 She continued to progress, reaching the singles semifinals and winning the doubles title at the Grade-1 International Junior Championships, singles and doubles titles at the Grade-2 Open Ouest Provence in Istres and the singles final and doubles title at the Grade-1 Open International Junior de Beaulieu-sur-Mer.
 She then took part at the Trofeo Bonfiglio, where she reached the second round in singles and the first round in doubles.
-At the 2013 French Open, she made her Grand Slam debut, but lost in the first round to Jamie Loeb.
+At the 2013 French Open, she made her major debut, but lost in the first round to Jamie Loeb.
 However, in doubles, she reached semifinals alongside Alice Matteucci.
-Same results in both singles and doubles, she made at the 2013 Wimbledon.
+Same results in both singles and doubles, she made at the 2013 Wimbledon Championships.
 In August, she reached the final of the Grade-1 Canadian Open Junior Championships in doubles.
 At the 2013 US Open, she reached quarterfinals in doubles.
 In 2014, she won the Grade-1 AGL Loy Yang Traralgon Junior International and then entered the semifinals of the Australian Open, both in doubles.